cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

 TBD

 Parts of kubernetes-conjur-demo that are relevant to e2e testing for secretless need to be split out into a seperate project dedicated to secretless e2e testing.
-A test runner should be leveraged test outcomes code coverage, testing metrics, historical tracking

 Idea: Fork `kubernetes-conjur-deploy`, `kubernetes-conjur-demo` to avoid modifying it and dealing with the implications.
 For now we implement the opaque API using the fork.
 This can be followed later by deprecation of kubernetes-conjur-deploy and adoption of the opaque API.
 Pros:
   + Makes the first pass at implementation much simpler.
   + Move the repo to `cyberark` org.
   + Ignore version 4.
   + Allows us to abstract the testing steps of setting up a demo application so that they can be reused for testing (not specific) to demo.
 We can hide this behind an API.
 It doesnt't have to be an example anymore.
 Note: Might not want to fork `deploy` to avoid digging into DAP deployment details. `demo` on the other hand is more pressing because we need to overhaul the process of creating and running test cases.
 Note: Strongly consider Cucumber as test runner for non-unit tests.
 Great for composition etc. Ability to use previously defined steps to construct new test cases

 TODO: Ask Andy for an example test matrix

-NOTE: the goal of this is to improve the process. add OSS test case. the actual test cases can be technical debt which will become simpler to address given the improved process.
+TODO: Ask Matt to prioritise definition of the interface.
+This allows us to de-risk him being away.
+This would allow Secretless to create the `secretless-e2e-tests` repo so that we can use the interfaces while using mocks or `kubernetes-conjur-deploy`.
+We can create a throw away implementation to validate the interface for

 For the architecture section we can talk about how cucumber and the API are used and interact.

-Infrastructure section: Requires new tools from infra but not new infrastrcture
+Infrastructure section: Requires new tools from infra but not new infrastructure

 Security section: Open question

-Docuemntation:
-1. secretless-e2e-tests project documents how to go about creating new tests, running them locally and running them on jenkins after commit or pushed to master
-2. interfaces lives in bash-lib with documentation of usage. still not sure where our modules and all the implementation bits will live.

 # Addendums